jacopofar/yaqat/README.md

 # YAQAT - yet Anothr Question Answering Tool

-Simple RAG tool.
+Simple RAG tool experiment.

 ## Setup
-Use `docker compose up` to start the services, the first time you will also need to run `initial_setup.sh` to download the Ollama model and create the DB schema
+Use `docker compose up` to start the services, the first time you will also need to run `initial_setup.sh` to download the Ollama model and create the DB schema.

+## Usage

+No UI at the moment, visit http://localhost:8000/docs to store documents, and http://localhost:8090/docs for the QA component.

 ## Components (planned)